-While Chapter 40B has undoubtedly been successful in creating additional low- and moderateincome housing units, locally adopted regulations to spur housing may not always work in tandem with the state's legislation.
-For example, nothing in the law encourages developers to follow locally selected patterns of density or dwelling type review capacity of inspection staff in smaller municipalities throughout the region.
+While Chapter 40B has undoubtedly been successful in creating additional low- and moderate-income housing units, locally adopted regulations to spur housing may not always work in tandem with the state's legislation.
+For example, nothing in the law encourages developers to follow locally selected patterns of density or dwelling type

-For example, when renovating existing buildings in Massachusetts, developers have to deal with not one but nine governmental bodies, including the Board of Building State Regulations and Standards, the Architectural Access Board, the Massachusetts Fire Service Commission, and the Board of State Examiners of Plumbers and Gasfitters, among others.
-Developers and building owners have no clear guide to what is necessary to renovate their buildand, in fact, the economics of the subsidy often recommend a low-density location.
-This stands in stark contrast to recommendations for mixedincome, mixed-use development and reduces the effectiveness of proactive planning efforts among local actors.
+For example, when renovating existing buildings in Massachusetts, developers have to deal with not one but nine governmental bodies, including the Board of Building Regulations and Standards, the Architectural Access Board, the Massachusetts Fire Service Commission, and the Board of State Examiners of Plumbers and Gasfitters, among others.
+Developers and building owners have no clear guide to what is necessary to renovate their buildwant social activities and economic opportunities nearby.
+Zoning practices that limit density and make it more expensive to build in town centers also keep elderly residents from convenient access to health care and social service networks.